iramirezc-learning/book-algorithms-4th-javascript/docs/chapter-2.notes.md

 > * Analyze their basic properties
 > * Formulate a hypothesis about comparative performance
 > * Run experiments to validate the Hypothesis

+#### Merge Sort

+> * is an asymptotically optimal compare-based sorting algorithm `~n lg(n)`.
+> * is not optimal with respect to use space usage.

+#### Merge Sort Bottom-Up Approach

+> Is the sorting method for choice when sorting elements stored in a Linked-List as it rearranges the links to sort the list in place (no extra memory).

+#### Top-Down (Divide n Conquer) vs Bottom-Up

+> When implementing a Top-Down or a Bottom-Up approach it is worth considering the other.
+>
+> Top-Down: Break a problem to smaller problems and solve them recursively.
+>
+> Bottom-Up: Build small solutions into larges ones.